LeunensMichiel/lowatter/src/markdown/faq/2020-04-22-disinfectionconsultancy.md

     question: How common is a Legionella infection?
   - answer: A big misunderstanding is that you get a Legionella infection by drinking contaminated water.
 This is not true.
-Legionella bacteria cannot survive in a human stomach.
-Drinking tap water therefore does not present any risk of contamination.
-How do you get infected?
-Contamination occurs by inhaling contaminated aerosols, aerosols are very small water droplets that are produced by, for example, a shower head.
+Legionella bacteria cannot survive in the human stomach.
+Drinking tap water therefore does not present any contamination risk.
+If that is the case, how do you get infected?
+Infection occurs by inhaling contaminated aerosols, aerosols are very small water droplets that are produced by, for example, a shower head.
 These drops are so small that they can enter the lungs.
-Please note, steam / vapor cannot contain Legionella bacteria as these drops are too small to carry the bacteria.
+Please note that steam/vapor cannot contain Legionella bacteria as these drops are too small to carry bacteria.
     question: How do you get infected?
 ---